liliangnudt/BGAE/README.md

-The code for preprint "BGAE: Auto-encoding Multi-view Bipartite Graph Clustering" is coming soon.
+The code for the accepted paper "BGAE: Auto-encoding Multi-view Bipartite Graph Clustering" by IEEE TKDE.